DineshPrabhuS/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 3.Plot the scatter plot.

-4.Use Mse,Rmse,Mae formula to find the values.
+4.Use MSE, RMSE, MAE formula to find the values.

 ## Program:
 /*